superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 - LLM function calls

 When you run Phoenix, you can **export your trace data as a pandas dataframe for further analysis and evaluation**.
 In this case, we'll export our retriever spans into **two separate dataframes**:
-- **queries_df**, in which the retrieved documents for each query are concatenated into a single column
+- **queries_df**, where the retrieved documents for each query are concatenated into a single column
-- **retrieved_documents_df**, in which each retrieved document is "exploded" into its own row to enable the evaluation of each query-document pair in isolation
+- **retrieved_documents_df**, where each retrieved document is "exploded" into its own row, letting you evaluate each query-document pair in isolation

 This will enable us to compute multiple kinds of **evaluations**, including:
-- relevance: Are the retrieved documents grounded in the response?
+- relevance: Are the retrieved documents pertinent to the query?
 - Q&A correctness: Are your application's responses grounded in the retrieved context?
 - hallucinations: Is your application making up false information?